pbrucla/infra-workshop-files/Intro_To_Kubernetes/act3/README.md

 ## Part 2: Create the ingress

 You should've been assigned a domain that points to your cluster's IP.
 Edit the ingress in `ingress-example.yaml` to use this domain, and also set the correct service and port for the backend.
+You should also update the webserver's Service to be ClusterIP instead of NodePort, since the old port is no longer needed.

 ## Part 3: Testing